projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

     """
 ```
 This method should only require two lines of code:
-* open filename in read mode
+* open filename in read mode.
-* strip the first line of the file, separate it by the character "|", and return the newly formed list
+* strip the first line of the file, separate it by the character "|", and return the newly formed list.

 ### Method: categorize_data(): (Melissa Mullen)
 ```